harshnisar/ml-india/_posts/2016-05-18-ml-india-gurgaon-chapter-first-meetup.md

 ---
 layout: post
-title: "ML-India: Gurgaon chapter: First Meetup"
+title: "ML-India: Gurgaon chapter | First Meetup"
 excerpt: "ML-India is pleased to inform that the Gurgaon chapter held its first meetup last Saturday (14 May).
 The meetup involved introduction to the machine learning pipeline and a practical hands-on session on data interpretation and analysis.
 It was followed by simple model building using Linear-Regression.
 "
 tags: [india, machine learning, data science, bangalore chapter, ML-India, meetup]